Research Project Design Guidelines

 - creating a project and structure for your student that will work well.

 What is the scope of a typical Aresty research project?

-Aresty projects vary with the field of research.
+The Aresty Center supports projects in all fields, but the structure of projects varies with the field of research.
 In STEM fields, especially for faculty with research labs, Aresty students assume meaningful roles on lab work, analyze data, attend lab meetings, and conduct literature reviews while learning technical and lab skills.
 You can read some examples of previous STEM projects and applicant responsibilities in our research project database.

 In the Social Sciences, students often assist in primary research, survey design, and data analysis.
 In the Humanities, many of our research assistants conduct research for course design, conduct archival research, assist in bibliography, and contribute to digitization and multimedia projects.
 You can browse examples of previous Aresty faculty projects in the Humanities and previous projects in the Social Sciences.

 The best projects combine great research opportunities with great mentorship.
 The Aresty Center prioritizes strong mentoring plans, and all students are expected to have regular contact with their faculty mentors.

 Aresty students are expected to have enthusiasm and potential but limited research experience.
 The best Aresty mentors balance giving their students challenging research problems against the structure necessary to help students make progress.
 Ideally, students meet with their mentors weekly, or bi-weekly.
 Each meeting should have clear goals and expectations of demonstrable research progress.
 In the Humanities and Social Sciences, especially, our mentors report the greatest success when they create discrete assignments for students that move toward a complete project.